 Financial Aid.
 Information on fellowships and assistantships begins on page 31.
 These awards are based upon academic performance.
-Teaching fellowships require proficiency in the English language.
-Fellowship, assistantship, and traineeship awards are competitive, especially for first year students.
-Generally, International Students may be considered for these awards only after satisfactory completion of one year of graduate studies at the University of Vermont.
+Teaching fellowships require proficiency in the English language and knowledge of American culture.
+Fellowship, assistantship, and traineeship awards are competitive, especially for first-year students.
+Generally, International Students may be considered for teaching fellowships only after satisfactory completion of one year of graduate studies at the University of Vermont.